animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 >
 > I might remember my grandma, and the injustice that this has fallen on her grandson.
 >
 > But then I can maybe find peace in those thoughts.
 Maybe I can imagine my mom and grandma, and grandpa, and all those people who loved me and made me, and love — present tense — in the case of my mom, and find peace in knowing they want my pain to end.
-That they are not judging me for my exit, and support my escape from this hellhole.
+That they are not judging me for my exit, and support my escape from this hellhole.<sup>$^\text{\color{green}1.}$</sup>
 >
 > Then I can [method redacted] and try not to think of all the strangers who tainted this world for me.
 Try to remain meditated on the thought that my family — my mom, my uncle — are good.
 The world has heart in it.
+>
 > ### $\Huge &#8221;$

-That is to say that a suicide victim is not selfish for committing suicide.
+$^\text{\color{green}1.}$ <sup>That is to say that a suicide victim is not selfish for committing suicide.
 Those who love him should support his choice.
+And, in truth, it's almost never a choice, but more of one than the repeatedly-proven hellholes alternative.</sup>

 ### Friends